 Conway is a larger medium-sized city located in the state of Arkansas.
-With a population of 64,980 people and 16 constituent neighborhoods, Conway is the seventh largest community in Arkansas.
+With a population of 64,134 people and 19 constituent neighborhoods, Conway is the eighth largest community in Arkansas.

 Conway real estate is some of the most expensive in Arkansas, although Conway house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Conway is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Conway is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Conway who work in office and administrative support (14.00%), sales jobs (13.47%), and management occupations (9.22%).
+Unlike some cities, Conway isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Conway are a mix of both white- and blue-collar jobs.
+Overall, Conway is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Conway who work in office and administrative support (11.40%), sales jobs (11.08%), and management occupations (10.52%).

 Also of interest is that Conway has more people living here who work in computers and math than 95% of the places in the US.